Do you know how to create SEO friendly internal links? Or why you should create them?

 - Internal links are crucial to good search engine optimization (SEO).
 Internal linking makes it easier for search engines to crawl your site.
 Internal links also keep users on your site, increase their visits to other pages, and improve their overall enagagement.
 These are important factors that search engines consider when ranking your website.

 How to make your internal links work best for your users and your content marketing/SEO strategy:

-- Create more content.
+- Create more quality content.
 The more content you have (not all on one page, please…proper editing is still important), the more opportunities you have for internal linking.